 In 1759 the heir of the Marquis de Louvois, the Marquis de Courtanvaux, transformed the gardens into an English-style park.
 He had an artificial lake dug out at the south side of the building, with a little romantic island where he had a small pavilion built, in an octagonal shape, to provide shelter for his idyllic leisure activities.
 This pavilion, known as ‘La Folie’, is an elegant testimony to the time period.
 It was the favourite spot of the owners in the 18th century, and a place where they loved to set off fireworks.

-4 plant panels: two roses, a tulip and an anemone shall stand out against a surface of white stones framed by a row of spindles (euonymus japonicus).
-Carnations and petunias will form the petals of the giant flowers, green plants will form stems and leaves.
+4 plant panels: two roses, a tulip and an anemone stand out against a surface of white stones (quartz) framed by a row of spindles (euonymus japonicus).
+Carnations and petunias form the petals of the giant flowers, thousands of green plants form stems and leaves.
+The flower beds are separated and bordered by gravel alleys and, at the end of the beautiful perspective, a large round pool accentuates the entire composition with a six-metre high vertical jet – An absolute outstanding project!

 Related to the innovative and spectacular project in the East garden, French television TF1 is covering the work in progress [broadcast planned autumn 2017]